-Join us on November 4 at 12 noon CST (see local time) for a special webcast with Churchill Fellow Katherine Carter as she discusses her critically acclaimed book, Churchill's Citadel: Chartwell and the Gatherings Before the Storm (pre-order).
-Free with registration (below).
+ANCM hosted a special webcast on November 4, 2024, with Churchill Fellow Katherine Carter as she discussed her critically acclaimed book, Churchill's Citadel: Chartwell and the Gatherings Before the Storm (pre-order).

 Katherine Carter is a curator and historian who has managed the house and collections at Chartwell, Churchill’s country home, for more than a decade.
 A widely sought after commentator and adviser on the life and legacy of Sir Winston Churchill, she lectures internationally and appears frequently in print and broadcast media.